Logbook Import

 Upload only (no transcription)

 Check this to save the images as documents without running AI transcription.
 Useful if you just want to archive scanned pages without extracting entries.
+If no AI provider is configured, this mode is used automatically and the option is not shown.

 Document type